Sitetheory/Sitetheory-Docs/Stratus/Overview.rst

-#######
+########
-Stratus
+Overview
-#######
+########

 Stratus is our own javascript library for managing the front end of websites.
 It allows us to use require.js to load the files we need when we need them.
-We use an Angular model to create Components, Services, Controllers, Filters, etc. See our :doc:`Components documentation </1.0/Overview/Components>` for generic information about how we use components on the site.
+We use an Angular model to create Components, Controllers, Filters, Directives, etc. See our :doc:`Components documentation </1.0/Overview/Components>` for generic information about how we use components on the site.